Speak with a safari expert

 An alluvial fan

-The waterways around these islands are one of the Okavango’s biggest drawcards, and many of the tourist lodges are found close to some of the more extensive permanent lagoons of the region.
-Visitors flow to the Delta every year to explore its watery surrounds either by motorboat or on the famous and more traditional mokoro (or mekoro, plural) – a canoe-like vessel that allows visitors to immerse themselves (ideally not literally) in nature as they drift through the reeds.
+The waterways around these islands are one of the Okavango’s biggest drawcards, and many tourist lodges overlook some of the more extensive permanent lagoons of the region.
+Visitors flow to the Delta yearly to explore its watery surrounds either by motorboat or on the famous and more traditional mokoro (or mekoro, plural).
+This canoe-like vessel allows visitors to immerse themselves (ideally not literally) in nature as they drift through the reeds.
 The location of each lodge will determine what activities they can offer guests at certain times of the year.

 A seasonal sensation

-There is a fundamental difference between the “wet/rainy season” in the Okavango and “flood season”.
+A fundamental difference exists between Okavango’s “wet/rainy season” and the “flood season”.
 As described, the Okavango River’s source is in Angola, an area with a far higher average annual rainfall than Botswana.
-The rains in Angola are at their highest in January, but the increase in water levels takes months before it reaches the Delta itself, making an exploration of the Delta a seasonally variable experience.
+The rains in Angola are at their highest in January.
+Still, the increase in water levels takes months before it reaches the Delta itself, making an exploration of the Delta a seasonally variable experience.
 Typically, the floodwaters reach the head of the Delta around May, but the progress of the water through the dense swamps is slow, and the highest water levels are seen in June/July.
-The rains in Botswana are also seasonal and, bearing in mind that nature can be highly unpredictable, the wet season begins around November and ends around March, as the temperatures start to drop.
+The rains in Botswana are also seasonal, and, bearing in mind that nature can be highly unpredictable, the wet season begins around November.
+It ends around March, as the temperatures start to drop.

 Okavango Delta